Cecilia-xu/AlgorithmReview/Java/readme.md

   - names: all letters are capitalized
   - multi-word name: words are separated with an underscore
 - Method (Same as for variables)
-11. Typecasting: to explicitly convert one data type to another
+11. Typecasting: to explicitly convert one data type to another e.g.(int)/(double)
-12. Method
+12. Char
+- MUST in Single quotation marks
+- encoding
+  - Unicode (Java): 16 bits
+  - ASCII(subset of Unicode): 128 / 128 (Extended ASCII)
+  - Note: solving leetcode questions —— ask what is the character set they want? just letter: 26 * 2 = 52/ letter + number = 62/
+13. String

 13. Errors
 - types